Forgotten your password?

 People reading the pages of this Online Conference may not have English as their first language.
 An automated translation service can be found on the right side of each page of this website.
 To use it on a specific page, click the preferred language.
 From that point on, all pages you select will translate into your selected language.

 Please keep comments relevant and in context of the current discussion.
 If you have a question that is not directly related to a submission or existing topic in ‘Talk to a Professional/PWS’, please create a new post in the ‘Talk to a Professional/PWS’ topic.

 Contributors to the conference are solely responsible for the information they provide.
-The Online Conference team is responsible only for the accuracy of the information provided by contributors.
-The authors’ submissions will be permanently archived on the International Stuttering Awareness Day site pages for future reference.
+The Online Conference team are responsible only for the accuracy of the information provided by contributors.
+The authors’ submissions will be permanently archived on the International Stuttering Awareness site pages for your future reference.

 We hope you enjoy the conference!

 The International Stuttering Awareness Day, ISAD, (October 22) began in 1998, spear-headed by Michael Sugarman, Oakland, California.
 ISAD recognizes the growing alliance between SLPs and consumers, who are learning from each other and working together to share, give support, and educate one another and the general public on the impact that stuttering has on individuals’ lives.
 Online Conferences, organized by Judy Kuster, have been an integral part of International Stuttering Awareness Day since its inception.

 Judy Kuster, currently emeritus professor at Minnesota State University, Mankato, put together the ISAD Online Conference every year since its inception in 1998 up to and including 2012, when Judy retired from chairing these wonderful conferences.
 Judy continues her work managing the Stuttering Home Page.